dmcmanam/kelleysisland/README.md

 # Kelleys Island

-An AVL tree implementation with parent pointer and with bottom-up insert and delete retracing, no recursion.
+An AVL tree implementation with parent pointers and bottom-up insert and delete retracing, no recursion.

 For further information see my blog: https://refactoringlightly.wordpress.com/